 Planetary resonance provides an intriguing explanatory possibility for quantized orbits.
 It seems that the periods of planets will frequently naturally align with each other in distinct harmonic ratios, e.g. 1:2 or 2:4.
 However, this process is relatively unstable, i.e. not permanent.
 Planets drift in and out of resonance over relatively short astronomical time periods.
 As such, while suggestive, planetary resonance neither addresses quantized distances nor the stability and prevalence of the quantized orbits.

 It seems that the velocity, distance, and period of planetary and lunar orbits are quantized.
 (Jupiter’s outer moons provide some notable exceptions.)
 Rather than a theory, this conclusion is instead a simple description of the orderly patterns of multiple sets of data.
 We graphed the orbital order of the planets and moons of the Sun, Jupiter, Saturn and Uranus against the logarithmic distances, periods and velocities of these same planets and moons.
 (4 gravitational systems x 3 orbital components = 12 graphs)

 Each of the 12 graphs exhibits a high degree of linearity between the two sets of data associated with planetary and lunar orbits.
 The correlations are exceptionally high (over 98%).
-Due to the prevalence of this type of quantization in our solar system, it is reasonable to assume that it extends to other gravitational systems throughout the galaxies.
+Although this type of quantization is prevalent in our solar system, it doesn't seem to apply to other gravitational systems throughout the galaxies.

 Thus far, this phenomenon lacks a broadly accepted explanation.
-Whether a feature of gravity or some other mysterious force, these quantized orbits indicate that we live in a highly ordered and resonant solar system and probably even Universe – probably far surpassing the wildest imaginings of Pythagoras.
+Whether a feature of gravity or some other mysterious force, these quantized orbits indicate that we live in a highly ordered and resonant solar system – probably far surpassing the wildest imaginings of Pythagoras.